salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

   The play new command creates a new directory todo-app with the following structure:

-  `app` contains the application’s core, split between models, controllers and views directories.
+  `app` contains the application's core, split between models, controllers and views directories.
 This is the directory where .java source files live.

   `conf` contains all the application’s configuration files, especially the main application.conf file, the routes definition files and the messages files used for internationaligzation.